chrisvizes/chrisvizes.github.io/_posts/2020-04-15-Blog-about-blog.md

 ## How I publish new content
 ![Working process](/assets/img/blogging-working-process.png "yeah, I'm not sure why I made this an image either...")

 The text editor that I use is VSCode which has an integrated terminal which I then use for pushing the new content to Github, but there are many tools for this process.
 Any kind of text editor paired with the basic terminal on your machine will do fine.
 I believe the simplest approach may be to edit the blog directly with Github itself (even the desktop application).
 The point I'm trying to make is that once the blog has been set up, writing blogs is quick and simple.
-I like using VSCode because of functionality around writing other bits of the code for the website (aside blogs) and it comes with many quality of life inprovements that I am used to.
+I like using VSCode because of functionality around writing other bits of the code for the website (aside blogs) and it comes with many quality of life improvements that I am used to.

 ## Blog setup